JsBergbau/MiTemperature2/README.md

 calpoint2 = 75
-topic=This sensor data will be published with this name when using integrated MQTT ;If no topic is given, then default topic from MQTT config is used
+topic=This sensor data will be published with this name when using integrated MQTT ;If no topic is given, then default topic from MQTT config is used decryption = For encrypted sensor give the key preceded by k.
+It is advised to use an individual key for every sensor.
+Please also set a PIN to prevent adversary from connecting and reading key.
+;example for key
+;decryption = k9088F9B4F7EC3BB52378F8F31CB74073

 ;[A4:C1:38:DD:EE:FF]
 ; sensorname=Bathroom